ligato/docs/docs/user-guide/agentctl.md

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
 It provides a simple and intuitive CLI that enables the developer or operator to perform the following:

-- check status
-- manage VPP agent configurations
+- Manage VPP agent configurations
-- inspect and generate models
+- Inspect and generate models
-- List, get, put and del operations against a KV data store
+- List, get, put and delete operations against a KV data store
+- Check status
+- Manage services
-- configure logs
+- Configure logs
-- gather stats
+- Gather stats
 - Perform system dumps

 ![agentctl](../img/tools/agentctl.png)